omnimrt/telegram-bot/README.md

 Admin: /addfilm The Shawshank Redemption
 Admin: /newround "Movie Night 2024"
 User: /vote
-Bot: [In group] "📱 Poll sent to your private messages!
-Check your DM to vote for Movie Night 2024."
-Bot: [In DM] "🎬 Movie Night 2024 - Movie Voting Poll 🎬
+Bot: [In DM] "🎬 Movie Night 2024 - Movie Voting 🎬

-Choose ONE movie to vote on:
+Mark each movie as Seen or Unseen, then vote for ONE movie:

 1. 🎭 The Shawshank Redemption
 ━━━━━━━━━━━━━━━━━━━━